Skip to content

 Overview

-PubSub is the messaging protocol used for devices in SmartHQ to communicate real-time updates and state information to your app without you having to poll the Digital Twin API.
+SmartHQ can communicate real-time updates (events) and state information to your app without you having to poll the Digital Twin API.
 You define the types of events you want to receive—such as alerts, presence changes (online/offline status), service updates, and command outcomes—and SmartHQ continuously delivers them to your application as they occur.

-There are two delivery channels that PubSub messages are sent over:
+There are two delivery channels that messages are sent over:

 WebSocket Delivery HTTPS / SNS Callback Delivery

 What is it?
-A client-initiated, real-time connection used to configure subscriptions and receive event updates from SmartHQ.
-A cloud-managed, push-based delivery mechanism (via HTTPS POST or AWS SNS) used to configure subscriptions and receive event updates from SmartHQ.
+A client-initiated, real-time connection used to configure event preferences and receive event updates from SmartHQ.
+A cloud-managed, push-based delivery mechanism (via HTTPS POST or AWS SNS) used to configure event preferences and receive event updates from SmartHQ.

 Connection type WebSocket connection (wss://) maintained with keep-alive pings.
 The WebSocket URL can be retrieved from GET /v2/websocket (Digital Twin API).
 SmartHQ sends event data via outbound HTTPS POST requests or SNS messages to the callback URL you registered with us.

 How is it configured?
-You send publish messages over the WebSocket connection telling SmartHQ what you want to be notified about.
+You send event configuration messages over the WebSocket connection telling SmartHQ what you want to be notified about.
 SmartHQ sends those events over the same WebSocket connection as they happen.
-You send publish messages via the Digital Twin API (POST /v2/pubsub) telling SmartHQ what you want to be notified about.
+You send event configuration messages via the Digital Twin API (POST /v2/pubsub) telling SmartHQ what you want to be notified about.
 SmartHQ sends those events over the HTTPS / SNS Callback you registered with us.

 Lifetime The WebSocket connection lasts as long as the access token is valid.
 The access token's lifespan is 1 hour.
 Always active as long as the callback is registered.